publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptB/ch471/schI/m__us_usc_t49_s47124.md

             (E)  __Funding__  __.—__

-            Of the amounts appropriated pursuant to section 106(k)(1), not more than $10,350,000 for each of fiscal years 2012 through 2015 may be used to carry out this paragraph.
+            Of the amounts appropriated pursuant to section 106(k)(1), not more than $10,350,000 for each of fiscal years 2012 through 2015 and not more than $5,175,000 for the period beginning on October 1, 2015, and ending on March 31, 2016, may be used to carry out this paragraph.

             (F)  __Use of excess funds__  __.—__